Crowd psychology: Freudian theory

 Sigmund Freud's crowd behavior theory primarily consists of the idea that becoming a member of a crowd serves to unlock the unconscious mind.
 This occurs because the super-ego, or moral center of consciousness, is displaced by the larger crowd, to be replaced by a charismatic crowd leader.
 McDougall argues similarly to Freud, saying that simplistic emotions are widespread, and complex emotions are rarer.
 In a crowd, the overall shared emotional experience reverts to the least common denominator (LCD), leading to primitive levels of emotional expression.
 This organizational structure is that of the "primal horde"—pre-civilized society—and Freud states that one must rebel against the leader (re-instate the individual morality) in order to escape from it.
-Moscovici expanded on this idea, discussing how dictators such as Mao Zedong and Joseph Stalin have used mass psychology to place themselves in this "horde leader" position.

 Theodor Adorno criticized the belief in a spontaneity of the masses: according to him, the masses were an artificial product of "administrated" modern life.
 The Ego of the bourgeois subject dissolved itself, giving way to the Id and the "de-psychologized" subject.
 Furthermore, Adorno stated the bond linking the masses to the leader through the spectacle is feigned:

 "When the leaders become conscious of mass psychology and take it into their own hands, it ceases to exist in a certain sense. ...
 Just as little as people believe in the depth of their hearts that the Jews are the devil, do they completely believe in their leader.
 They do not really identify themselves with him but act this identification, perform their own enthusiasm, and thus participate in their leader's performance. ...
 It is probably the suspicion of this fictitiousness of their own 'group psychology' which makes fascist crowds so merciless and unapproachable.
 If they would stop to reason for a second, the whole performance would go to pieces, and they would be left to panic."